-The Wallace Restaurant is reached through the main entrance for The Wallace Collection.
-Do not be surprised when officious gallery staff order you to take your bag to the cloakroom - it happens every time I'm there even with the smallest of bags.
+It is reached through the main entrance for The Wallace Collection.
+Do not be surprised when officious gallery staff order you to take your bag to the cloakroom, it happens every time I'm there even with the smallest of bags.
 Just tell them you are going to the restaurant and you can then keep your belongings with you.

 Some of the courtyard space is a cafe, so you can stop by for a drink without a reservation, and the rest of the space is taken over by the restaurant.